The recipe edited on Aug 1, 2020.

 Speaking of Japanese fried chicken, the crispy and crunchy coating is generally preferred so Japanese people often use “Potato starch” for making fried chicken crispy.

 (Potato starch is the staple starch in Japan).

-To be precise, the fried chicken or other ingredients is coated with potato starch-only called “Tatsuta Age”(竜田揚げ).
-In this way, the coating gets more whitish and crispy texture.
+To be precise, the fried chicken (or other foods) that coated with potato starch-only is called “Tatsuta Age”(竜田揚げ).
+In this way, the fried chicken color gets a more whitish and crispy texture.